institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_3/README_Figure3.md

 # Variance partitioning

-To obtain figure 3 of the article required files are :
+To obtain Figure 3 of the article required files are :
 -the associations between host, symbiont and island : Variables11Islands.txt
 -normalized gene expression for the host: Pocillopora_MetaT_TPM.tab
 -normalized gene expression for the symbiont: CladocopiumC1_MetaT_TPM.tab